- July 22th, 2024 update: BE customs authorities delay go-live of PoUS system until Sept 16, 2024.

 - Subscribe to this article to receive an email as soon as further information becomes available.

-The changes mainly affect the declaration data that needs to be submitted to customs.
+The changes mainly affect the declaration data that needs to be submitted to customs, for instance:

 - several new document types